-It’s a matter of storing glycogen in your muscles before the big event, but if you are wondering which is best option for you, then read on as Radhika Meganathan discusses both approaches here.
+It’s a matter of storing glycogen in your muscles before the big marathon event, but if you are wondering which is your best option- fat or carbs?
+Read this article where Radhika Meganathan discusses both the options

 Every runner knows about and dreads hitting the “wall”, which happens when your body is depleted of energy, and energy comes from burning fuel, usually in the form of glycogen.
 To “load’ is to help your body fill up on its glycogen so that it can use it up for energy and keep you going as you are doing a long distance sport (anything that’s over 2 hours in duration).
 But what exactly should you load your body with – carbs or fat?
 Does it even matter?